EvStorM/vscode-flutter-riverpod-helper/README.md

 ### Have build runner watch the freezed annotated classes and generate code on changes

 ## Credits

-The idea for this extension came from aksharpatel47's extension <https://github.com/aksharpatel47/vscode_flutter_helper>
+The idea for this extension came from mthuong's extension <https://github.com/mthuong/vscode-flutter-riverpod-helper>